mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/fenix_derived/onboarding_completed_clients_v1/README.md

 ## Description

-One row per Fenix client per day on which they fired the Glean `onboarding.completed` event.
-A client who fired it on more than one day has a row for each.
+One row per Fenix client per day on which an `onboarding.completed` event from them arrived, dated by submission date rather than by when the event fired.
+A client with completions arriving on more than one day has a row for each.

 * **Grain:** `client_id`, `completed_date`
 * **Key fields:** `client_id`, `completed_date`, `sample_id` (a clustering field, not part of the grain), `app_version`